Non-trivial higher Massey products in moment-angle complexes: Non-trivial Massey products in nestohedra

 Theorems~\ref{thm: joins} and \ref{thm: edge contractions Massey} can be applied together to construct non-trivial higher Massey products of classes in various degrees in the cohomology of moment-angle complexes.
 Recall that for any simple polytope $P$, there is a simplicial complex $\mathcal{K}_P=\partial(P^*)$ and $\mathcal{Z}_P=\mathcal{Z}_{\mathcal{K}_P}$ is a moment-angle manifold.
 In this section we show that there are families of polytopes $P$ for which $H^*(\mathcal{Z}_P)$ has non-trivial higher Massey products.

 Nestohedra are a large family of simple polytopes built out of Minkowski sums of simplices, introduced by Feichtner and Sturmfels \cite{nestohedra}.
 They include all simplices, permutahedra, Stasheff's associahedra and more generally Carr and Devadoss' graph associahedra \cite{graph_associahedra}.
 Alternatively nestohedra are interpreted as hypergraph polytopes~\cite{hypergraph_polytopes}.
-We will use a construction of nestohedra due to Postnikov~\cite[Theorem~7.4]{postnikovnestohedra} to construct non-trivial Massey products.
+The first examples of Massey products in moment-angle manifolds associated to nestohedra were in \cite[Proposition~4.1]{LimonchenkoFlagNestohedra} and \cite[Lemma~4.9]{Limonchenko_multiwedge} and were triple Massey products constructed either by explicit calculation or using the classification of lowest degree Massey products~\cite{DenhamSuciu, LowestDegreeClassification}.
+We will use Theorems~\ref{thm: joins} and \ref{thm: edge contractions Massey} to construct families of new non-trivial higher Massey products in moment-angle manifolds associated to certain nestohedra.
+We use a construction of nestohedra due to Postnikov~\cite[Theorem~7.4]{postnikovnestohedra}.

 \begin{defn} A \textit{building set} $B$ is a collection of non-empty subsets of $[n+1]$ such that \begin{enumerate} \item $\{i\}\in B$ for every $i\in [n+1]$, \item $S_1\cup S_2\in B$ for any $S_1, S_2\in B$ with $S_1\cap S_2\neq \myempty$. \end{enumerate} \end{defn}